Attractions September 03, 2017

-The parade is not a reenactment of any sorts.
+The parade is not a reenactment of any sort.
 The parade happens once a year when it's time to herd the sheep south from the mountains where they typically graze for the summer.
-The herders route the sheep down Main Street in Ketchum for festival goers to observe.
+The herders route the sheep down Main Street in Ketchum for festival-goers to observe.

 Every year, thousands of sheep make their way through the town.
 The sight might seem odd at first, but it's an important tradition for the region's sheepherders.

 The region's first sheep were brought into the area back in the 1860s.
 The sheep industry quickly became an important part of the valley's economy and by 1890 it is estimated that there were 614,000 sheep in Idaho.
 By the early 20th century, the sheep population was in the millions and well overtook the human population!